3 Things to Know Before Setting a Goal

 Next, consider your intentions.
 In Psychology Today, psychologist Clifford N. Lazarus says, “You need to assess your interests, abilities, and goals, and take an honest self-inventory.”
 Foster your strengths, because unrealistic expectations can kick off an endless uphill battle.

 Long shot: Joining the American Ballet Theatre is a lofty dream.
-If you’re a 40-year-old physician who clocks in at six feet tall, 2017 might not be the year to attempt it.
+If you’re a 40-year-old physician who clocks in at six feet tall, this might not be the year to attempt it.
 Even Michael Jordan has limitations (see: the basketball legend’s short-lived baseball career).

 Attainable: Pinpoint what about your aspiration appeals to you, in this case the physical challenge or thunderous applause.
 Now, reconcile that with your passion and talent.
 Perhaps committing to an Introduction to Ballet class would be an equally satisfying aim.
 Or, appearing in the local production of Swan Lake might be a reasonable—but just as rewarding—finish line.